-General Remarks The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Alterations noted at the time of our inspection include the open plan kitchen/living room.
-The subjects are located to the west of Edinburgh city centre.
+General Remarks The subjects are located to the west of Edinburgh city centre.
 Surrounding properties are broadly similar in terms of age, style and type.
-Local facilities and amenities can be found within easy reach.
-There is a railway line within the proximity, lying to the East of Hermand Crescent.
+Local facilities and amenities can be found in fairly easy reach.
+The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the opening up of the kitchen/diningroom.
 At the time of inspection the subjects were generally found to be in fair order commensurate with age and type.
 Ongoing maintenance to the external building fabric should be anticipated.
-Essential Repairs Estimated and of acceptial repairs C Estimated cost of essential repairs £ Retention recommended?
+The other accommodation is a Boxroom.
+Essential Repairs None Estimated cost of essential repairs £ Retention recommended?
 Yes No Amount £

-Comment on Mortgageak oility In our opinion the property may vary. forms suitable security for loan purposes subject to the specific lender's criteria which Valuations Market value in present con Market value on completion Insurance reinstatement val (to include the cost of total r Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 250000 £ 255000 Buy To Let Cases month Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Signed Surveyor's name Professional qualifications Company name Address Telephone Fax Report date Security Print Code [438345 = 4316] Electronically signed by:- Lewis Berg BSc(Hons) MRICS Graham + Sibbald 40 Torphichen Street, Edinburgh, EH3 8JB 0131 225 1559 0131 226 3754 14th April 2023
+Comment on Mortgagea bility In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which Valuations Buy To Let Cases What is the reasonable rangmonth Short Assured Tenar Is the property in an area w of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) ? ge of monthly rental income for the property assuming a letting on a 6 £ 310,000 £ 5 310,000 Yes X No £ No Declaration Signed Surveyor's name Professional qualifications Security Print Code [482927 = 6990] Electronically signed by:- LEWIS BERG MRICS Company name Address Telephone Fax Graham + Sibbald 40 Torphichen Street, Edinburgh, EH3 8JB 0131 225 1559 0131 226 3754 Report date 26th September 2023